-The facility manager confirmed that cultural diversity is embedded at Radius Hampton Court and was confirmed during interviews with staff.
+The facility manager confirmed that cultural diversity is embedded at Radius Matamata Retirement Village and was confirmed during interviews with staff.
 Te reo Māori is celebrated, and staff are encouraged and supported with correct pronunciation.
-A tikanga Māori flip chart is available for staff to use and te reo Māori resources are available on the education platform.
+Te reo resources are available on the education platform.

 Cultural awareness training is provided annually and covers Te Tiriti o Waitangi, health equity and tikanga Māori.

-T 1 Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
+Subsection 1.5: I am protected from abuse The People: I feel safe and protected from abuse.
 Te Tiriti: Service providers provide culturally and clinically safe services for Māori, so they feel safe and are protected from abuse.
 As service providers: We ensure the people using our services are safe and protected from abuse.
 FA An abuse and neglect policy is being implemented.
-Radius Hampton Court policies prevent any form of institutional racism, discrimination, coercion, harassment, or any other exploitation.
-Radius as an organisation is inclusive of ethnicities, and cultural days are held to celebrate diversity.
+Radius Matamata Retirement Village policies prevent any form of institutional racism, discrimination, coercion, harassment, or any other exploitation.
+Radius is inclusive of ethnicities, and cultural days are completed to celebrate diversity.
 A staff code of conduct is discussed during the new employee's induction to the service, with evidence of staff signing the code of conduct policy.
 This code of conduct policy addresses the elimination of discrimination, harassment, and bullying.
 All staff are held responsible for creating a positive, inclusive and a safe working environment.
 Cultural diversity is acknowledged, and staff are educated on systemic racism and the understanding of injustices through policy and the code of conduct.
 Radius Māori Health Strategy includes strategies to abolishing institutional racism.
 Staff complete education on orientation and annually as per the training plan on how to identify abuse and neglect.
-Staff are educated on how to value the older person, showing them respect and dignity.
+Staff are educated on how to value the older person showing them respect and dignity.
 All residents and family/whānau interviewed confirmed that the staff are very caring, supportive, and respectful.
 Police checks are completed as part of the employment process.
 The service implements a process to manage residents' comfort funds.
 Professional boundaries are defined in job descriptions.
 Interviews with registered nurses and healthcare assistants confirmed their understanding of professional boundaries, including the boundaries of their role and responsibilities.
 Professional boundaries are covered as part of orientation.
-The staff engagement survey for February 2023 sighted evidence positive comments related to teamwork and a positive workplace culture.
-The care planning process reflects a strength based and holistic model of care to support and engage Māori with their wellbeing goals.
-Subsection 1.6: Effective communication occurs The people: I feel listened to and that what I say is valued, and I feel that all information exchanged contributes to enhancing my FA Information is provided to residents/family/whānau on admission.
-Resident meetings identify feedback from residents and consequent follow up by the service. wellbeing.
-Policies and procedures relating to accident/incidents, complaints,
+The staff engagement survey completed February 2023 (sighted), evidence positive comments related to teamwork, leadership, atmosphere, and a positive workplace culture.
+Subsection 1.6: Effective communication occurs The people: I feel listened to and that what I say is valued, and I feel that all information exchanged contributes to enhancing my FA Information is provided to residents and their family/whānau on admission.
+Resident meetings identify feedback from residents and consequent follow up by the service.